Stay Ahead of Law Changes & Protect Yourself Against Being Audited: Corporate Transparency Act and Reasonable Compensation

 The good news?
 Even now in 2025, you can establish a plan that benefits you for your 2024 tax year.
 Below, we’ll explore the best retirement plan options available to solo-owned corporations.

-1. SEP-IRA: The Simple and Flexible Option
+1. SEP-IRA: Discover the Simple and Flexible Option

 A Simplified Employee Pension (SEP-IRA) is one of the easiest retirement plans to establish for a single-employee corporation.
 Your corporation can contribute up to 25% of your W-2 salary into a tax-advantaged retirement account.